Our Stakeholder Engagement

 Lansdowne Partners Limited | 18 677 221 | 13.4 % | ||||

 There were no further updates at the date of this report.
-Changes in major interests in the Company are updated on the Company’s website as and when they occur.
-The shareholder base comprises 139.4 million issued ordinary shares of US$0.01 each (excluding the 1.5 million treasury shares held by Gem Diamonds).
-Institutional shareholders hold 99.3 million shares (71%), while private shareholders hold 40.1 million shares (29%).
+Changes in major interests in the Company are updated on the Company’s website periodically.
+The shareholder base comprises 139.7 million issued ordinary shares of US$0.01 each (excluding the 1.5 million treasury shares held by Gem Diamonds).
+Institutional shareholders hold 99.6 million shares (71.3%) while private shareholders hold 40.1 million shares (28.7%).

 Our employees and contractors are responsible for running our operations and delivering on our strategy.
-Operating in a remote region in a country with a small talent pool makes the retention and development of local skills a priority.
-Gem Diamonds aims to provide regular high quality communication to employees and facilitate platforms where employees can express their needs.
-The well-being of employees is taken seriously.
-A full-time psychologist is employed at Letšeng to assist employees in coping with mental health issues while employees at the Johannesburg office have access to an employee wellness provider.
+Operating in a remote region in a small country with limited resources makes the retention and development of local skills a priority.
+Gem Diamonds aims to provide regular communication to employees on all matters relevant to them and to facilitate platforms where employees can express their needs.
+The well-being of employees is a priority, and a full-time counsellor was employed at Letšeng during 2023 to assist the workforce with mental wellness.

-Management engages with employees through daily informal interactions, the LetšGem app which launched at the end of 2022, the Employee Engagement Committee, the Group’s website and the quarterly Letšeng newsletter.
-Regular leadership visits to Letšeng are undertaken, while “toolbox” talks with smaller shift teams provide additional opportunities for engagement.
+Engagement with employees through daily informal interactions, the employee app LetšGem, the Employee Engagement Committee, the Group’s website, the quarterly Letšeng newsletter and frequent pre-shift “toolbox” talks with smaller shift teams provide opportunities to interact.
+Regular site visits to Letšeng are also undertaken by the Board and executives.

-In 2022, the Board reviewed the Group’s employee value proposition and the benefits offered by each subsidiary, and found these to be fit for purpose.
-Mazvi Maharasoa, a non-Executive Director, is the Board’s representative who engages with the broader workforce and provides direct feedback to the Board on key concerns raised.
+Mazvi Maharasoa, a non-Executive Director, is the Board’s representative with delegated responsibility to engage with the broader workforce and provide direct feedback to the Board on key concerns raised.
 Mazvi chairs the Group-wide Employee Engagement Committee that includes employee representatives from all companies in the Group.
+The Committee provides a platform for the Board to effect two-way communication to ensure that the workforce’s voice is heard in the boardroom and that Board expectations can be communicated to employees directly.

 Providers of finance interests include:

-We are committed to ensuring that our PACs benefit from our operations and we are mindful that the strength of these relationships helps in safeguarding our social licence to operate.
+We are committed to ensuring that our PACs benefit from our operations and we recognise that the strength of our relationships with our PACs helps in safeguarding our social licence to operate.

-PACs select their community representatives, who sit on the CSRI subcommittee of the Letšeng Board, creating a direct link between communities’ needs and Board decision-making.
+PACs select their community representatives, who sit on the Corporate Social Responsibility Investment (CSRI) subcommittee of the Letšeng Board, creating a direct link between communities’ needs and Board decision-making.
 In addition to regular community engagement forums, a grievance mechanism is in place for PAC members to submit issues directly to mine management.

-SEIAs and community needs analyses identify the most pressing community needs and concerns.
-These are conducted through consultation processes facilitated by independent external specialists.
-The needs and concerns identified through these independent studies form the foundation of our CSI strategies and community engagement plans.
+Social and environmental impact assessments (SEIAs) and community needs analyses identify the most pressing community needs and concerns.
+They are conducted through consultation processes facilitated by independent external specialists.
+The needs and concerns identified through these independent studies form the foundation of our corporate social investment (CSI) strategies and community engagement plans.

 Community needs and concerns include:

-In 2022, the Group procured US$2.4 million of goods from PACs located around Letšeng and US$30.0 million of goods from the broader Mokhotlong region.
-From 2016 to 2022 the Group invested US$4.4 million in needs-based and sustainable CSI initiatives.
-In 2022, the Group invested US$0.5 million in CSI projects in education, clean water, sanitation and small business development.
+In 2023, the Group procured US$1.6 million of goods from PACs located around Letšeng and US$34.2 million of goods from the broader Mokhotlong region.
+From 2016 to 2023 the Group has invested US$4.8 million in needs-based and sustainable CSI initiatives.
+In 2023, the Group invested US$0.4 million in CSI projects in small and medium enterprise development, education and basic infrastructure provision.

 Customers care about:

-Suppliers and business partners provide the products and services we require to run our operations and achieve our strategic objectives; therefore, we build strong relationships with core suppliers.
-Formal written contracts and negotiations, applying the principles of transparency and our beliefs and attitudes drive the culture of the procurement supply chain.
-Some of these suppliers are involved with determining the future development of Letšeng through the Underground Feasibility Study.
+Suppliers and business partners provide the products and services we require to run our operations and achieve our strategic objectives, and we therefore build strong relationships with core suppliers.
+We are very aware of the increased importance of ensuring responsible business across supply chains, and recognise the significant impact that suppliers and business partners may have on our reputation.
+To this end, we ensure that formal written contracts are in place, and that negotiations are undertaken applying the principles of fairness, transparency, and responsibility that drive the culture of our procurement supply chain.